-Merrimack is party to Employment Agreements with Yasir Al-Wakeel, William McClements, Peter Laivins and Birgit Schoeberl and to Amended and Restated Employment Agreements with Edward Stewart and William Sullivan.
-Each agreement provides that if Merrimack terminates the officer's employment other than for "cause," or if the officer terminates his or her employment for "good reason" (as the terms are defined in the respective agreements), the officer will be eligible for (i) his or her base salary and other benefits accrued through the effective date of the termination, payable on or about the date of termination, (ii) continued base salary for 12 months following his or her termination (9 months for Dr. Al-Wakeel until he is employed with Merrimack for five years), (iii) coverage under all Merrimack sponsored insurance and benefit programs available to senior management employees for 12 months following his or her termination (9 months for Dr. Al-Wakeel until he is employed with Merrimack for five years), provided the officer is eligible for and elects to continue receiving the benefits pursuant to COBRA and provided further that the officer continues to pay the applicable share of the premium for the coverage, (iv) benefits under all Merrimack employee benefit plans and arrangements (including 401(k) and similar programs) available to senior management employees for 12 months following his or her termination (9 months for Dr. Al-Wakeel until he is employed with Merrimack for five years) and (v) a bonus equal to (a) the officer's average annual bonus for the three years prior to the year of termination, or such lesser period during which he or she served as an executive officer, multiplied by (b) a fraction, the numerator of which is the number of days that the officer worked in the year in which the termination occurs and the denominator of which is 365 (payable in a lump-sum on the first regularly scheduled payroll date that is 60 days following the officer's termination).
+Merrimack is party to Employment Agreements with Richard Peters, Yasir Al-Wakeel, William McClements, Peter Laivins and Birgit Schoeberl and to Amended and Restated Employment Agreements with Edward Stewart and William Sullivan.
+Each agreement provides that if Merrimack terminates the officer's employment other than for "cause," or if the officer terminates his or her employment for "good reason" (as the terms are defined in the respective agreements), the officer will be eligible for (i) his or her base salary and other benefits accrued through the effective date of the termination, payable on or about the date of termination, (ii) continued base salary for 12 months following his or her termination (9 months for Dr. Al-Wakeel until he is employeed with Merrimack for five years), (iii) coverage under all Merrimack sponsored insurance and benefit programs available to senior management employees for 12 months following his or her termination (9 months for Dr. Al-Wakeel until he is employed with Merrimack for five years), provided the officer is eligible for and elects to continue receiving the benefits pursuant to COBRA and provided further that the officer continues to pay the applicable share of the premium for the coverage, (iv) benefits under all Merrimack employee benefit plans and arrangements (including 401(k) and similar programs) available to senior management employees for 12 months following his or her termination (9 months for Dr. Al-Wakeel until he is employed with Merrimack for five years) and (v) a bonus equal to (a) the officer's average annual bonus for the three years prior to the year of termination, or such lesser period during which he or she served as an executive officer (and for Dr. Peters, if such termination occurs prior to the year of the is following the officer's termination occurs and the denominator of which is 365 (payable in a lump-sum on the first regularly scheduled payroll date that is 60 days following the officer's termination).
+On January 27, 2017, Dr. Schoeberl gave notic

 Merrimack is also party to a Separation and Release of Claims Agreement (the "Separation Agreement") and a Consulting and Confidentiality Agreement (the "Consulting Agreement") with Mr. Mulroy, which Merrimack and Mr. Mulroy executed in connection with Mr. Mulroy's resignation as President, Chief Executive Officer and a director of Merrimack as of October 3, 2016.
 Pursuant to the Separation Agreement, Merrimack agreed to (i) continue paying Mr. Mulroy's annual base salary of \$598,689 for a period of 12 months commencing on the first regularly scheduled payroll date following December 2, 2016 (the "Severance Period"), (ii) continue paying the share of the premium for Mr. Mulroy's health and dental insurance through the end of the Severance Period that it currently pays on behalf of active and similarly situated employees who receive the same type of coverage and to otherwise continue to provide to Mr. Mulroy during the Severance Period all Merrimack employee benefit plans and arrangements available to the Company's senior management employees and (iii) pay Mr. Mulroy a pro-rated bonus of \$154,271 (which has been paid).
-The term of the Consulting Agreement continues until October 2, 2019; provided that either Merrimack or Mr. Mulroy may terminate the Consulting Agreement at any time, with or without cause (as defined therein).
-In the event Merrimack terminates the Consulting Agreement without cause, all unvested equity awards granted to Mr. Mulroy will immediately vest and remain exercisable in accordance with the applicable equity plans and award agreements.
+On February 6, 2017, Merrimack terminated the Consulting Agreement without cause.
+As a result of such termination without cause, all unvested equity awards held by Mr. Mulroy immediately vested and will remain exercisable for either 60 days or three months in accordance with the applicable equity plans and award agreements.
+Such equity awards have exercise prices ranging from \$5.02 to \$9.08.